Camping with us!

 It’s important that we create a community — not just a camp — and every camper plays an important role in this.

-• Work Shifts: All campers are expected to do work some shifts over the course of the week to keep things running smoothly.
-We’ll share more details of how these are organized as we get closer to the burn, and can work to accommodate people as needed.
+• Work Shifts: All campers are expected to help during 3 work shifts, each approximately 2-3 hours, over the course of the week to keep things running smoothly (eg. help run an event or cleanup after a meal).
+Signups sheets will be shared before we leave for the burn.
 Please show up on time, get things done, and be proactive in swapping if needed.

 • Camp tear down: By the end of the week, everybody is tired and just wants to leave.
-Before we can, we have to tear down the camp, pack everything up, and make sure there’s absolutely no moop left behind.
+Before we can leave though we need to tear down the camp, pack everything up, and make sure there’s absolutely no moop left behind.
+Burning man is serious when it comes to leaving no trace.
 Everyone in camp is involved in teardown.
 If you’re leaving before the weekend, talk to one of the camp leads about how to make teardown easier.

 • Participation: Come hang out with us and help make the camp events awesome!
 Leading up to the burn we host regular happy hours and build days.